 Our top 10 tips for Open Days at Warwick

 Our Virtual Open Days are packed full of lots of ways for you to get a feel for what life is like at Warwick, both academically and socially.

 You can join as many sessions as you like depending on what interests you and what you want to know about being a student here.
 With everything from accommodation to careers, societies to subject-specific tasters, we hope the range of opportunities to speak to our staff and students will help you decide if Warwick is the place for you.

 To help you make the most of our events, we’ve put together some of our top tips to get you started…

 You can also read our guide on what to expect from our virtual events.

 1. Book your place

-With over 500 sessions across the 4 days, we have lots of talks on offer for you to join.
+With over 200 sessions across 3 days, we have lots of talks on offer for you to join.
 Take some time to explore the agenda, using the search bar and filters to narrow down the number of sessions.

-If you already know what subject you want to do, make sure you check out the programme for that course and plan which talks and activities you’d like to attend across the 4 days.
+If you already know what subject you want to do, make sure you check out the programme for that course and plan which talks and activities you’d like to attend.

 Spaces are limited for a lot of sessions so remember to book anything that interests you in advance.
 To do this, all you need to do is click the little seat icon next to each session you’d like to attend.
 This will save you a virtual seat and be added to your ‘registered sessions’ on the agenda tab.

 2. Get prepared

 Before you join us, think about what’s important to you in a university.
 Do you think a campus or city university will suit you best?
 Do you want a course with a lot of structure or do you prefer self-study?